robiul-islam-rubel/IoT-project/README.md

 # When the Sun Becomes an Attacker: Glare-Induced Adversarial Vulnerabilities in Traffic Sign Classification

+## Abstract

+Autonomous vehicles rely on deep learning based per- ception systems to interpret traffic signs and support safe driving decisions.
+Although previous studies have exam- ined environmental factors such as rain, shadows, and par- tial occlusions, the influence of sun glare has received far less attention despite its frequent presence in real-world driving.
+This work provides a comprehensive analysis of how natural and synthetically generated sun glare affects traffic sign classification.
+Using a controlled glare gen- eration workflow, we create datasets with multiple glare positions and intensity levels to evaluate the robustness of several architectures, including a custom CNN, VGG16, and ResNet variants.
+Our experiments demonstrate that sun glare causes substantial performance degradation and that certain traffic sign categories are more sensitive to it than others.
+Results indicate that sun glare significantly decreases the traffic sign classification accuracy from 97% to 22%.
+We also found that digit-based signs, such as speed limit 45, 65, are the most vulnerable.
+Furthermore, we found that the center of the traffic sign is more vul- nerable to sun glare, which decreases the test accuracy by 80%.
+---

 # Prerequisites
 ## This code was primarily run on Ubuntu 22.04.5.
 However, nothing is depending on specific version of Ubuntu.
 You are required to have [virtual environment](https://docs.python.org/3/library/venv.html) in your system.